Cycling Cotswolds and Severn Vale

 ARRIVAL DAY: At Moreton-in-Marsh.
 Fitting out with your bike.
 Your 1st nights’ accommodation is in the middle of this pretty market town with many places to eat from traditional pubs to luxury restaurants (not included).
 Overnight Moreton-in-Marsh, Gloucestershire, England.

 DAY ONE: Moreton in Marsh to Winchcombe.
 Distance approx. 14 miles (22km).
-After breakfast you would pick up your bikes from the shop and begin the ride through the Cotswold countryside.
+After breakfast you would begin the ride through the Cotswold countryside.
 Heading northwest you reach the pretty villages of Batsford (with its Arboretum) and Cutsdean finishing at the ancient town of Winchcombe where you will be staying for 3 nights.
 Overnight Winchcombe, Gloucestershire.

 DAY TWO: A 14 miles (22km) circular ride called Secret Cotswolds.
 This is a hilly route that takes you through some of the quieter Cotswolds villages, such as Hailes with its Cistercian Abbey.
 As this is only a short ride it gives plenty of time to enjoy the many attractions and spectacular views you will encounter, and before or after the ride exploring the ancient town of Winchcombe.
 The village of Brockhampton is your last chance for a lunch on this ride unless you have packed one, because the route takes you deep into the Cotswold Hills with only the occasional hamlet.